stxmempool/stxmempool/README.md

 #### Development

-To run your local Stxmempool frontend with your local StxMempool backend:
+To run your local Stxmempool frontend with your local Stxmempool backend:

 ```
 npm run serve
 ```

-#### Production

-The `npm run build` command from step 1 above should have generated a `dist` directory.
-Put the contents of `dist/` onto your web server.

-You will probably want to set up a reverse proxy, TLS, etc. There are sample nginx configuration files in the top level of the repository for reference, but note that support for such tasks is outside the scope of this project.